talosgl/jojos-tech-guides/docs/python-script-setup.md

 [youtube] Extracting URL: https://www.youtube.com/watch?v=dQw4w9WgXcQ [youtube] dQw4w9WgXcQ: Downloading webpage ...
 ```
+4. NOTE: You may get a warning message `WARNING: ffmpeg not found.
+The downloaded format may not be the best available...` — for our purposes, it's okay to ignore this warning.
-4. Find the result of our download in the script's root folder, visible inside VS Code:
+5. Find the result of our download in the script's root folder, visible inside VS Code:
 	- <img src="imgs/python-script-setup/Pasted image 20250902151109.png" alt="Downloaded video file visible in VS Code Explorer" width="600">

 ### Sidequest: Understanding Command Arguments